 - Focus 1: We are interested in defining predisposition factors unique to the Hispanic population in South Texas.

-- Focus 2: We are interested in identifying genetic factors that may contribute to adverse effects of ALL chemotherapy in Hispanic children.
+- Focus 2: We are interested in identifying genetic factors that may contribute to the adverse effects of ALL chemotherapy in Hispanic children.

-We have enrolled over 550 patients with ALL from our South Texas facilities.
+We have enrolled over 550 patients with cancer from our South Texas facilities.

 Genetics and Biology of Liver Tumorigenesis in Children

 Hepatoblastoma (HB) is the most common liver tumor in children.
-Liver tumors in children differ from those in adults in that they are not related to cirrhosis, but rather are thought to develop from result of abnormal developmental molecular pathways.
+Liver tumors in children differ from those in adults in that they are not related to cirrhosis, but rather are thought to develop from a result of abnormal developmental molecular pathways.
 A major problem in treating children with HB is the development of drug resistance.
 We have identified a gene, NFE2L2, which when activated may cause tumors to be resistant.

-Focus 2: Determine if NFE2L2 can be specifically trageted to decrease proliferation of tumor cells.
+Focus 2: Determine if NFE2L2 can be specifically targeted to decrease the proliferation of tumor cells.

 GRACIAS Texas Genetic Risk Assessment and Counseling in All South Texas